 The Future Leaders in Student Affairs program is a series of workshops and personal relationships with Siena Student Affairs professionals to help students learn about the field of student affairs and higher education as a possible career path.
 Additional information about the Future Leaders in Student Affairs program can be obtained by selecting the link above.

-Peer Advisors (PAs) are a new joint partnership between the Academic Support and Advising Office and the Office of Residential Life to provide academic support to students in the residence halls.
+Peer Advisors (PAs) are a new joint partnership between the Academic Support and Advising Office and the Office of Community Living to provide academic support to students in the residence halls.

 Hall Councils exist is each of Siena’s residential living communities as a means of allowing students to create additional opportunities for residents to come together and participate in activities.
 Additional information about becoming involved in Hall Council can be obtained by selecting the link above.

-If you have a work study grant through the Office of Financial Aid, you are encouraged to apply for a job in the Office of Residential Life!
+If you have a work study grant through the Office of Financial Aid, you are encouraged to apply for a job in the Office of Community Living!
 Each year, every residence hall hires student workers to assist in the day to day operations of the residence hall.
 If you're interested in a fun and fast-paced job opportunity, please select the link above.